LatroServices/FMPlus/tutorials/Admin.md

 ## Account Groups
 ### Creating New Account Groups
-1. Go to the Assure Fintech portal and log in to your account
+1. Go to the FM+ portal and log in to your account
 2. Go to Admin > Account Groups
 3. Click the *Add Group* button at the bottom of the screen
 4. Type the desired *Group Name*